 As per “income attributable to trust,” under Article 27B (2) of the Income Tax Act, the aggregate of any relevant income accrued is derived by a trustee(s) of a trust.
 The income needs to be from property settled and acquired in the administration of such trust.
 This includes any income from the employment of such property.

 Taxation of Trust Income

-By the establishment of residence in Malta of one of the trustees, the following options apply:
+By the establishment of residence through one of the trusts, the following options apply:

 Election to register the trust as a company in Malta

 If a trustee is a resident of Malta and is granted authorisation by the trust, then Maltese law allows the trust to be treated as a company.
 This however, requires an election to be held within 30 days from the constitution of trust or the appointment of the Malta resident as a trustee.

 For the relevant year of assessment, the trust must calculate and produce the income attributable to a trust.
 This includes dividends, interest, royalties, capital gains and income from investments.
 Such an election is irrevocable, and the income would be chargeable to tax at the rate of 35%.
 Distributable profits are allocated in the same manner to companies in Malta.

 Addressing the trust as a company registered and operating in Malta helps the trustee claim relief from double taxation.